pearcej/cppds/_sources/BasicDS/TheStackAbstractDataType.rst

    it.
 It needs no parameters.
 The stack is not modified.

 -  ``empty()`` tests to see whether the stack is empty.
-It needs no parameters and returns a boolean value.
+It needs no parameters and returns a Boolean value.

 -  ``size()`` returns the number of items on the stack.
 It needs no parameters and returns an integer.